jglotzer/WordRefAnkiNoteCreate/README.md

 positional arguments:
   DICTIONARY_CODE  dictionary code
-  word             word to translate for Anki Note
+  word             word or words (if > 1, 1st considered as an article which is not part of lookup) to translate or to make Anki Card

 options:
   -h, --help       show this help message and exit